-The US accounts for about 60% of Alere's sales.
+The US accounts for more than half of Alere's sales.
 The company maintains its primary manufacturing sites in China, Japan, Norway, South Korea, and the US.
 It has secondary manufacturing facilities in parts of Europe, Australia, India, Israel, and South Africa.
 Alere conducts its main research and development in Germany, the UK, and the US.
 It maintains more than 30 distribution operations in in Asia, Europe, North America, Africa, the Caribbean, and South America.

 Sales and Marketing